You’ve packed your bags. Tickets are booked. Now comes the tricky part — how will you stay online once you land?

 Ideal for solo travelers and digital nomads

 If you travel light and alone, eSIM is made for you.
 It removes the need to pick up a SIM or rent a WiFi device.
 You stay connected using just your phone, and that too without delays.
-For people who move often or switch countries, eSIM saves time and effort.
+For people who move often or switch countries, eSIM saves time and effort

 What Exactly Is Pocket WiFi and Why Do Travelers Still Use It?

-It connects to the internet using local SIM cards inside the device.
 You don’t need to change anything on your phone.
 It’s plug-and-play.
 Great for people using multiple gadgets or travelling in a group.

 But there’s a flip side.
 You need to charge it.
 Carry it everywhere.
 And if you forget it at the hotel or lose it — that’s a big headache.
 Some providers also ask for a deposit or charge late return fees.